deviationist/deviationist/README.md

 ### Hei (as we say in Norwegian) 👋

 Here's my stacks:
-- CSS frameworks: Tailwind CSS
+- CSS/UI - Tailwind CSS, shadcn
-- Node - TypeScript, Vue, React, Next.js, Express
+- JavaScript - TypeScript, Vue.js, Svelte, React, Next.js, Express.js, Sanity CMS
 - C# - ASP.NET Blazor, Sitecore
 - PHP - Laravel, WordPress
-- DB - MySQL, MSSQL, MongoDB
+- DB - MySQL, PostgreSQL, MongoDB, MSSQL

 What I'd like to learn more about:
 - Go
 - Python
 - More C#
-- A11Y
+- WCAG / A11Y

-I also enjoy messing around with Ubuntu, Docker, NGINX etc. in my spare time.
+I also enjoy messing around with Ubuntu/Debian, Docker, Nginx etc. in my spare time.

 <!--
 **deviationist/deviationist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.